-Benefits: The beans and veggies here provide a hefty dose of beneficial fiber.
-Research shows that beans in particular help lower total blood cholesterol and LDL cholesterol levels.
+Benefits: The beans and veggies here provide a hefty dose of fiber.
+Beans help lower total blood cholesterol and LDL cholesterol levels.

 6. Sardine Spread: Beneficial Bread-Topper